PutLotionNBasket/AudioPanUI/README.md

 **Scope:** Early public preview for feedback

 This build is intended for real-world testing, not final release.
+As to being stable, this version has not had any noticeable bugs while running 3 days straight.

 ---